-When a crisis hits your business, the clock starts ticking immediately.
-Every minute that passes without a response gives others the chance to shape your story.
-While your legal team crafts the perfect written statement and your PR department debates every word, your competitors and critics are already controlling the narrative on social media.
+When a crisis hits your business, the clock starts ticking right away.
+Every minute without a response gives others a chance to shape your story.

 How Crisis Communication Has Changed